bnesteruk/playwright-sample-ts/README.md

 All test suite settings are set in the `playwright.config.ts` config file.

 ### Parameterization
 Test input data and expected values are kept separately in the `.json` data files, and thus can be replaced based on an environment.
-The path to the data file should reflect the path to the spec itself. e.g.:
+Put the test data file next to the spec file:

-* Test parameters for the spec `src\spec\example\calendar.example.spec.ts` should be locatet at: `resource\test-data\example\calendar.example.spec.json`.
-* Test name should match the object field name in the `.json` section name.
+*  Spec: `spec\example\calendar.example.spec.ts`
+*  Data: `spec\example\calendar.example.spec.json`.

+If you need several environment-specific data sets, add the appropriate prefix to the data file.
+The current environment can set using the `UI_TESTS_DATASET_NAME` environment variable:

+*  Environment: `UI_TESTS_DATASET_NAME='stage'`
+*  Dev-env data: `dev_calendar.example.spec.json`
+*  Stage-env data: `stage_calendar.example.spec.json` - this one is passed to the test

 **Example**:
 ```